SUNY-ESF Grant and Scholarship Programs

 ESF Transfer Scholarships

 Many transfer students qualify for Phi Theta Kappa Scholarships at ESF.
-These are valued at $1,500 per year and may be combined with other aid.
+These are valued at $1,500 per year.
 Proof of PTK honor society membership must be provided along with ESF’s application for admission.

-Transfer applicants who have earned a college grade point average of 3.50 or higher will be considered for ESF Presidential Scholarships of up to $3,000 per year for New York State residents or up to $8,000 per year for out-of-state residents.
+Transfer applicants with outstanding academic credentials will be considered for ESF Presidential Scholarships of up to $3,000 per year for New York State residents or ESF National Scholarships of up to $8,000 per year for out-of-state residents.

 This prestigious four-year scholarship provides $5,000 per year for two Haudenosaunee students with strong potential as environmental leaders.
 Students are selected based on their high school or college academic records, leadership potential, and recommendations from teachers and community members.
 Scholarship eligibility also requires student citizenship in one of the historic Haudenosaunee nations and admission to full-time undergraduate study at SUNY-ESF.
 Please contact the Undergraduate Admissions Office (phone 315-470-6600) for additional scholarship information.